Are you trying to learn estate law? We put together this article to explain the things you should think about when doing estate planning.

 This process can take sometimes several months or even longer if there are multiple people trying to obtain guardianship status.

 You should have discussions surrounding who you want to be in charge of your investments.
 You also want to think about your vehicles and specific assets.
-This can all be encompassed into a power of attorney.
+This can all be encompassed in a power of attorney document.

 Estate Law With Multiple Children